ksnip/kImageAnnotator/README.md

 ### Building from source

+#### Dependencies
+kImageAnnotator requires [kColorPicker](https://github.com/DamirPorobic/kColorPicker) to be installed.
+Install instructions can be found on the GitHub page.

 1. Get latest release from GitHub by cloning the repo:
     `$ git clone https://github.com/DamirPorobic/kImageAnnotator`
 2. Change to repo directory: